 STATE OF SOUTH CAROLINA)

-COUNTY OF BEAUFORT)
+COUNTY OF BEAUFORT))

-COUNTY OF BEAUFORT,
+COUNTY OF BEAUFORT, ,

-Landlord,) REAL ESTATE TRIPLE NET LEASE) 1501 BAY STREET
+) REAL ESTATE TRIPLE NET LEASE

+Landlord,) 1501 BAY STREET

 ) BEAUFORT, SOUTH CAROLINA 29902

 and)

-SANTA ELENA PROJECT FOUNDATION,
+SANTA ELENA PROJECT FOUNDATION,))

+or arrive Electric House From Date (Í

-Tenant. -)
+Tenant. •)

-This LEASE AGREEMENT ("Lease") is made as of the 23 day of MARCH, 2015 between COUNTY OF BEAUFORT ("Landlord"), a body politic and political subdivision of the State of South Carolina, having its address at 100 Ribaut Road, Beaufort, South Carolina 29902, and SANTA ELENA PROJECT FOUNDATION ("Tenant"), a South Carolina eleemosynary corporation, having its address at P.O.
+This LEASE AGREEMENT ("Lease") is made as of the 23 day of Marcel, 2015 between COUNTY OF BEAUFORT ("Landlord"), a body politic and political subdivision of the State of South Carolina, having its address at 100 Ribaut Road, Beaufort, South Carolina 29902, and SANTA ELENA PROJECT FOUNDATION ("Tenant"), a South Carolina eleemosynary corporation, having its address at P.O.
 Box 1005, Beaufort, South Carolina 29901.